danjbrown/2-factor-authentication/README.md

 # 2 Factor Authentication

-A basic Node.js server to handle 2 factor authentication.
-One service generates and returns a SHA1 secret key with base64 encoded image data for the QR code, the other verifies a TOTP (time based one time password) for a given user id.
-You'll need to implement database storage for the shared key with a user id primary key,the latter of which is passed to the verify service.
+A Node.js RESTful API to handle 2 factor authentication using speakeasy.
+One API generates and returns a SHA1 secret key with base64 encoded image data for the QR code, the other verifies a TOTP (time based one time password) for a given user id.
+The shared key should be stored in a database with the user id (primary key), the latter of which is passed to the verify service.
+Note that it's important to implement the database storage because the shared key itself should never be visible in a verification HTTP request.
 Uses nodemon to automatically restart the server when code changes are saved.
 Includes tests written using Mocha and Chai.

 ## Usage

-1. Clone the repository
+1. Clone the repository and change the siteName variable in server.js to reflect the label you want displayed in the authenticator app.
 2. Install the dependencies `npm install`
 3. Start the server `nodemon server.js`
 4. Make web service requests as described below; you could use Postman to experiment.